vfp9/intl/readme.md

 **`CPCONVERT()` is used to transform character or memo data.**

-`CPCONVERT()` converts character or memo fields or character expressions to another code page.
+`CPCONVERT()` converts character or memo fields or character expressions to another 代码页.

 **Internationalization Gotcha**: don't forget to use `CPCONVERT()` when moving strings from one platform or locale to another.